WillMoody27/flash-notes/README.md

 3. Commit your changes (`git commit -am 'Add new feature'`).
 4. Push to the branch (`git push origin feature/your-feature`).
 5. Create a new pull request.

-## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-You are free to use, modify, and distribute this software according to the terms of the license.

----

 Thank you for using Flash Notes!
 If you encounter any issues or have any feedback, feel free to reach out.
 Happy studying!